AndrewYatzkan/Twitch-Chat-vs-Streamer-Lichess/README.md

 2) The streamer needs to challenge the lichess bot-it should automatically accept it and the game will begin with instructions sent to chat!

 ## To-do:
- - vote to offer draw
+ - [ ] vote to offer draw
- - vote to resign
+ - [ ] vote to resign
- - web page to put on stream that visualizes the voting process
+ - [x] web page to put on stream that visualizes the voting process
+ - [ ] multiple streamers at once! shouldn't be too hard with current setup